learn-co-curriculum/active-record-associations-quiz/README.md

 (X) One-to-one ( ) One-to-many ( ) Many-to-many ( ) None of the Above

 ?: A Pokémon trainer can hone their Pokémons' skills at a gym.
-A Pokémon trainer can train at multiple gyms.
+A Pokémon trainer can train at multiple gyms and gyms can accept many trainers.
 What type of relationship would be best to use between `Trainer` and `Gym`?

-( ) One-to-one (X) One-to-many ( ) Many-to-many ( ) None of the Above
+( ) One-to-one ( ) One-to-many (X) Many-to-many ( ) None of the Above

 ?: If each town has only 1 gym and each gym has only 1 gym leader, how could you write this association?